Information about how HMCTS will use telephone and video technology during the coronavirus (COVID-19) outbreak.

 Please note, HMCTS does not currently support the use of other video conferencing applications and therefore Skype and CVP should be used.

-Looking ahead, we are expanding the capacity of our fully video hearings solution, which has been used on a small-scale in specified civil, family and tax tribunal hearing types.
-We want to make sure this bespoke video hearing solution is robust and can handle significant volumes of hearings, as quickly as possible.
-No bespoke software will be needed to join hearings in a CVP room or for fully video hearings.
+Looking ahead, we are expanding the capacity of our video hearings service, which has been tested on a small-scale in specified civil, family and tax tribunal hearing types.
+Further testing is underway in tax and property tribunals to ensure this bespoke video hearing service is robust and can handle significant volumes of hearings, as quickly as possible.
+No bespoke software is needed to use the video hearings service, or join hearings in a CVP room.

 The rules on using video and audio technology in courts